 Please look at the "T-shirts" section of the Special Olympics Brand Identity Guidelines (beginning on page 81-84) to see examples of how to implement sub-Program recognition.
-Please fill out the Branding Request Form found online and contact the SOWI Marketing Department to have your designs created and reviewed to ensure the brand guidelines are followed.
+Please fill out the Branding Request Form found online and contact the Special Olympics Wisconsin Marketing & Communications department to have your designs created and reviewed to ensure the brand guidelines are followed.
 We will work with you to send the design to your printer.
 Below are three examples of how the sub-program branding may appear on a T-shirt:

 Please read through the "Brand in Action" section of the Special Olympics Brand Identity Guidelines to see examples of how to implement sub-Program recognition on collateral (stationary, brochures, newsletters, etc.).
-Agencies are able to download templates for e-letterhead, fact sheets, powerpoints, and report covers on the Agency Log In of the website.
+Agencies are able to download templates for e-letterhead, fact sheets, powerpoints, and report covers on the Agency log in of the website.

-- To order an Agency banner, please download an order form on the Agency log in of the website and submit to the preferred provider listed on the form. - To order Agency stationary (letterhead, envelopes, and business cards) please submit the order form found on the Agency log in of the website to the preferred provider listed on the form.
+- To order an Agency banner with the new branding, please download an order form on the Agency log in of the website and submit to the preferred provider listed on the form. - To order Agency stationary (letterhead, envelopes, and business cards) please submit the order form found on the Agency log in of the website to the preferred provider listed on the form.